phil-opp/blog_os/blog/content/first-edition/posts/07-remap-the-kernel/index.md

 … and it fails with a boot loop.

 ### Debugging
 A QEMU boot loop indicates that some CPU exception occurred.
-We can see all thrown CPU exception by starting QEMU with `-d int` (as described [here][qemu debugging]):
+We can see all thrown CPU exception by starting QEMU with `-d int`:

-[qemu debugging]: @/first-edition/posts/03-set-up-rust/index.md#debugging

 ```bash
 > qemu-system-x86_64 -d int -no-reboot -cdrom build/os-x86_64.iso